underscoreio/underscoreio/src/_jobs/2018-11-21-hivemind-technologies-ag.md

 We are nice work with, we have flexible working times and embrace remote work.
 We also sponsor visits to conferences and are offering free coffee and fruits in the office.

-Remote work is possible for all EU / EEA nationals or when having permission to work within ithe EU / EEA and live in one of these timezones: GMT, CET or EET.
+Remote work is possible for all EU / EEA nationals or when having permission to work within the EU / EEA and live in one of these timezones: GMT, CET or EET.
 (No Visa sponsorship)